KamilKamilK/UploadCSVFile/README.md

 **Start the Symfony web server**

-You can use Nginx or Apache, but Symfony's local web server works even better.

-To install the Symfony local web server, follow "Downloading the Symfony client" instructions found
-here: https://symfony.com/download - you only need to do this once on your system.

-Then, to start the web server, open a terminal, move into the project, and run:

 ```
 symfony serve
 ```
 ## Authorization

-After you enter first page http://127.0.0.1:8000 you will notice you need to enter password.
+After you enter local page http://127.0.0.1:8000 you will notice email and password is required.
+Correct email is : `user@example.com`.
-Correct password is : `access`.
+Correct password is : `enter`.
 After that it will redirect you to secured page.

 ## Import file